Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

 \item \textbf{Evasion}. \behavior{Hardware} serial numbers, versions of \behavior{firmware} and other OS configurations are often used to fingerprint sandboxes to evade dynamic analysis.

 \item \textbf{Obfuscation}.
-The use of obfuscation and other hiding techniques is a sought after functionality to evade static analysis.
-Android offers the option to dynamically load code during runtime (e.g., with \behavior{reflection}).
+The use of obfuscation and other hiding techniques is a sought after technique to evade static analysis.
+Android offers options to dynamically load code at runtime (e.g., with \behavior{reflection}).

 \item \textbf{Exploitation}.
 Certain apps implement technical exploits and attempt to gain root access after being installed.
-Most of these exploits are implemented in native code and triggered using bash scripts that are packed together with the app in the resources directory. \end{itemize}
+Most of these exploits are implemented in native code and triggered using bash scripts that are packed together with the app as a resource. \end{itemize}

-To measure these behaviors we look at invocations to the Application Programming Interface (API) used to access key features of the Android OS or data within the device.
+To measure these behaviors we look at the invocation of the APIs used to access key features of the OS or data within the device.
 APIs are especially relevant in current smartphones as they incorporate a number of mechanisms to confine and limit malware activity.
-These mechanisms make apps dependent on the Android framework and all sensitive calls are delivered through a well-established program interface.
+These mechanisms make apps dependent on the Android framework and all permission-protected calls are delivered through a well-established program interface.
 Furthermore, API calls are useful for explaining the behavior of an app and reporting its capabilities.